Robert-Freire/epcis/Perf analysis/EPCIS_Performance_Architecture_Hybrid_Phasing.md

 ## Purpose

-This document refines the EPCIS performance proposal to explicitly preserve **query flexibility** by favoring a **Hybrid architecture** (normalized SQL + blob storage), combined with an **optional, phased introduction of asynchronous capture processing**.
+This document defines the EPCIS performance optimization strategy using a **Hybrid architecture**:
+- **Normalized SQL Server tables** for query flexibility (all EPCIS query parameters)
+- **SQL Server FILESTREAM blobs** for performance (dual granularity: per-event + per-capture)
+- **Phased implementation** with clear validation gates

 The intent is to:
-- Improve performance incrementally
+- Improve performance incrementally (2-3 month timeline for Phase 1+2)
-- Keep SQL-based querying as a first-class capability
+- Preserve full EPCIS query semantics (no loss of functionality)
 - Make trade-offs explicit at each stopping point
-- Allow the system to stop at intermediate phases if required
+- Enable production deployment after Phase 2 (sufficient for most workloads)

 This is a **design document**, not an implementation plan.